-Unfortunately, the U.S. opioid epidemic has become far too prevalent in recent history.
-Opioid addiction in Austin, TX is at an all-time high where women appear to be equally affected as men.
+Unfortunately, the U.S. opioid epidemic has become extremely prevalent in recent history.
+Opioid addiction in Austin, TX is at an all-time high and women appear to be equally affected as men.

 At Emerge Recovery TX we strive to provide world-class care for women struggling with opioid addiction.
-We provide a wholesome opioid addiction treatment program incorporating innovative and effective techniques used by professionals globally.
+We provide a holistic opioid addiction treatment program incorporating innovative and effective techniques used by professionals globally.

 Opioid Drug Rehabilitation in Austin: The Opioid Crisis

 Opioids are the term we use to describe a subset of pharmaceuticals formulated to provide patients with exceptional pain relief.

 Many prescription drugs fall under the ‘opioid’ category.
 Some of the most common opioids include oxycodone (OxyContin), fentanyl, morphine, methadone, and tramadol—to name a few.
 Heroin, an illicit drug with no known medical use, is a derivative of morphine and also falls under the opioid category.